 Resilience BC Anti-Racism Network

-The Resilience BC Anti-Racism Network will deliver coordinated services through a “Hub and Spoke” model.
-This model will have a centralized “hub” that anchors the program and provides oversight; the “spokes” are community-based branches that help see through service delivery.
+The Resilience BC Anti-Racism Network delivers coordinated services through a “Hub and Spoke” model.
+This model has a centralized “hub” that anchors the program and provides oversight; the “spokes” are community-based branches that help see through service delivery.

-- Increase capacity to share information and resources
+- Increases capacity to share information and resources

 - Represent communities and work with local members

 - Identify local priorities and move projects forward

 This program is the result of a series of community dialogues led by Ravi Kahlon, former parliamentary secretary for sport and multiculturalism, in July and August of 2019.
 The meetings explored issues and experiences around racism and hate, and asked community leaders for advice about how government can help build a safer, more inclusive province.